Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Step 2.
 Select "Terminal" under Utilities.

 Step 3.
-To get a list of all connected drives and volumes, run the command diskutil list.
+Run the command `diskutil list` to get a list of all connected drives and volumes.

 run the command

 Step 4.
-Save the disk or volume identifier, for example, disk1, in your notes.
-If there's more than one drive or a volume mounted under one disk, use the command diskutil unmountDisk force /dev/disk_identifier to unmount it forcefully.
+Save the disk identifier in your notes.
+If there's more than one drive or a volume mounted under one disk, unmount it forcefully using the command `diskutil unmountDisk force /dev/disk_identifier`.

 Tips to Avoid Error Couldn't Unmount Disk 69888